hdShang/arxiv-daily/docs/cs-CL/2025-05-12/papers/250507233v2-dynamicrag-leveraging-outputs-of-large-language-model-as-feedback-fo.md

 ---
 layout: default
-title: DynamicRAG: Leveraging Outputs of Large Language Model as Feedback for Dynamic Reranking in Retrieval-Augmented Generation
+title: "DynamicRAG: Leveraging Outputs of Large Language Model as Feedback for Dynamic Reranking in Retrieval-Augmented Generation"
 ---

 # DynamicRAG: Leveraging Outputs of Large Language Model as Feedback for Dynamic Reranking in Retrieval-Augmented Generation